KonstadinosAngelis/CS361_MicroserviceA/README.md

 # CS361_MicroserviceA Trip Info Microservice

-This microservice provides mission planning data for celestial bodies in our solar system.
+This microservice provides mission planning data for celestial bodies.
 It returns distance from Earth, estimated travel duration, and required fuel.

 ## How to Request Data from the API

 To programmatically request data, send an HTTP **GET** request to the following endpoint: GET /trip-info?planet=PLANET_NAME

-Replace `PLANET_NAME` with one of the supported options:
+Replace `PLANET_NAME` with one of the supported choices:
 - `moon`
 - `mars`
 - `venus`
 - `jupiter`

-### ✅ Example Call (JavaScript)
+### ✅ Example Call Structure (JavaScript)
 ```js
 fetch("http://localhost:3000/trip-info?planet=moon")
   .then(res => res.json())